 Lady Musgrave Island Day Trip Itinerary

-Morning tea was served and then groups 2 and 3 snorkelled while group 1 went to the island.
+Groups 2 and 3 snorkel while group 1 visits the island.

-Groups go separately to the island to limit the amount of people on it at any one time.
+Groups visit the island separately to limit the amount of people there at any one time.

 Great Barrier Reef Marine Park at Lady Musgrave Island